kinjuk/finance-journal/projects.md

 ### ▸ Portfolio Optimization in Excel
 Step-by-step implementation of modern portfolio theory using Excel.
 Includes expected return, standard deviation, covariance matrix, and solver-based optimization.
 Dafault template built using SPY, BND, GLD, QQQ and VTI.

----

-## 🗓️ Scheduled / To Come

 ### ▸ Portfolio Optimization in Python
 Step-by-step implementation of Modern Portfolio Theory in Python.
-Includes data download, return calculation, covariance matrix, optimizer (scipy most likely) for mean-variance or Sharpe-maximization, and reusable outputs (weights, expected return, volatility).
+Includes data download, return calculation, covariance matrix, optimizer (scipy) for Sharpe-maximization, and reusable outputs (weights, expected return, volatility).
 Default universe is SPY, BND, GLD, QQQ and VTI.

+---

+## 🗓️ Scheduled / To Come

 ### ▸ Portfolio Efficiency Comparison Tool
 Excel-based tool to evaluate and compare portfolio strategies using Sharpe, Sortino, and other risk-adjusted metrics.